 In more recent years, hysteroscopic sterilization has been introduced as an alternative to laparoscopic tubal ligation.
-The device is the ESSURE by Conceptus, Inc. The device, considered a permanent implant, is inserted transvaginally.
-Although similar to the Filshie Clip in its sterilization effectiveness as measured after successful application, Essure takes some time after placement to become effective, requires an additional subsequent procedure to confirm that the tubes are blocked, is not reversible (allowing later pregnancy) and requires much more skill to apply correctly.
-Essure's reported misapplication rate and post-operative pain are significantly greater than using the Filshie Clip.
+The competing device is the ESSURE by Conceptus, Inc. (acquired by Bayer AG in 2013).
+The device, considered a permanent implant, is inserted transvaginally.
+Bayer reports that Essure is similar to the Filshie Clip in its sterilization effectiveness as measured after successful application, but Essure's "typical" effectiveness including reported misapplication rate has been documented to be substantially lower.
+Filshie Clips are immediately effective upon application and do not require follow-up physician visits.
+Essure takes some time after placement to become effective, requiring interim alternative contraception and an additional subsequent procedure to confirm that the tubes are blocked.
+Essure is not reversible (allowing later pregnancy) without significant surgical intervention and post-operative patient pain is reportedly significantly greater, than using Filshie Clips.

 The U.S. FDA released the Filshie Clip for marketing in 1996 after a Femcare PMA submission.
 Now the Filshie Clip is effectively marketed in the U.S. through an exclusive distribution agreement with CooperSurgical Inc. (CSI).
-In 2014, sales to CSI for use in the U.S. were 24% of total Filshie Clip System sales.
-Outside the U.S., the Filshie Clip has numerous regulatory approvals and is being sold directly by UTMD to clinicians in Ireland, the U.K. and Australia, and through specialty distributors in other countries.
+In 2015, sales to CSI for distribution in the U.S. were up 12% compared to 2014, representing 30% of total Filshie Clip System sales.
+Outside the U.S., Femcare has obtained numerous regulatory approvals for the Filshie Clip System, which is being sold directly by UTMD to clinicians in Ireland, the U.K. and Australia and through specialty distributors in many other countries.